 The American Diabetes Association has several message boards for adults with Type I diabetes, Type II diabetes, the recently diagnosed, persons using an insulin pump, etc. There is also a Spanish language group.

-Please Note: [Your Organization] does not specifically endorse the activities of these organizations, but offers their information as a sample of the kinds of materials and services that are available.
+Please Note: Crater Community Hospice does not specifically endorse the activities of any organizations mentioned, but offers their information as a sample of the kinds of materials and services that are available.